Approximate k-NN Graph Construction: a Generic Online Approach: Introduction

 \section{Introduction}

 Given a dataset $S$, \textit{k}-NN graph refers to the structure that keeps top-\textit{k} nearest neighbors for each sample in the dataset.
-It is the key data structure in the manifold learning~\cite{isomap, lle}, computer vision, machine learning and multimedia information retrieval~\cite{tmm18:peng}, etc. Due to the fundamental role it plays, it has been studied for several decades.
+It is the key data structure in the manifold learning~\cite{isomap, lle}, computer vision, machine learning and multimedia information retrieval, etc~\cite{weidong}.
+Due to the fundamental role it plays, it has been studied for several decades.
 Basically, given a metric, the construction of \textit{k}-NN graph is to find the top-\textit{k} nearest neighbors for each data sample.
 When it is built in brute-force way, the time complexity is $O(d{\cdot}n^2)$, where $d$ is the dimension and $n$ is the size of dataset.
 Due to the prevalence of big data issues in various contexts, both $d$ and $n$ could be very large.
-As a result, it is computationally prohibitive to build an exact \textit{k}-NN graph in an exhaustive manner.
-For this reason, works in the literature~\cite{weidong, efanna16,jmlr09, msraKNN} only aim to search for an approximate but efficient solution.

 Despite numerous progress has been made in recent years, the major issues latent in approximate \textit{k}-NN graph construction still remain challenging.
 First of all, many existing approaches perform well only on low-dimensional data.
 The scale of data they are assumed to cope with is usually less than one million.
 Moreover, most of approaches are designed under specific metric \textit{i.e.}, $\textit{l}_2$-norm.
 Only recent few works~\cite{paredes:06, weidong, cvpr16:ben} aim to address this issue in the generic metric spaces.
 Thanks to the introduction of NN-Descent in~\cite{weidong}, the construction time complexity has been reduced from $O(n^{1.94})$~\cite{paredes:06} to $O(n^{1.14})$ for data with low dimensionality (\textit{e.g.}, \textit{5})~\cite{weidong}.